 After completing an undergraduate degree in history at the University of Colorado in 1980, Professor Dhooge attended the University of Denver College of Law where he received his Juris Doctor in 1983.
 He received his LL.M. in 1995 from the Georgetown University Law Center where he specialized in international and comparative law.
 Prior to coming to the Scheller College of Business, Professor Dhooge spent eleven years in private law practice and twelve years serving on the faculty of the University of the Pacific in California.
 Professor Dhooge teaches international business law, real estate law and ethics and serves as area coordinator for the law and ethics group.

-Professor Dhooge has authored more than fifty scholarly articles, co-authored seven books, and has presented research papers and courses throughout the United States as well as in Asia, Europe, and South America.
+Professor Dhooge has authored more than fifty scholarly articles and co-authored ten books.
+He has delivered more than one hundred-twenty presentations throughout the United States and Europe and has extensive international teaching experience in Asia, Europe, and South America.
 Professor Dhooge is the recipient of numerous research awards given by the Academy of Legal Studies in Business, including seven Ralph C. Hoeber Awards recognizing excellence in research.
 He was designated the outstanding junior business law faculty member in the United States by the Academy in 2002 and received the Kay Duffy Award for outstanding service in 2005.
-Professor Dhooge was designated as an International Scholar by the Soros Foundation in 2006.

 Professor Dhooge was the program chair for the Academy's 2009 international conference in Denver, Colorado and served as Academy President in 2009-10.
 Professor Dhooge is a past editor-in-chief of the American Business Law Journal and the Journal of Legal Studies Education.